Skip to content

 Core Features

-• Built-in Security & Utilities: Ships with a fixed-window rate limiter, CORS preflight engines, CSRF token validation, security header injections (HSTS, CSP), HTML escaping utilities, and Brotli compression.
+• Built-in utilities: Rate limiter, CORS, CSRF token validation, security headers (HSTS, CSP), HTML escaping, Brotli compression.

 Technical Architecture